By Amy Gorin, MS, RDN

 A study in Public Health looked at large amounts of data collected from the National Health and Nutrition Examination Survey from 2001 to 2012 to see how add-ins to coffee and tea affect energy, sugar, and fat intake.

-They found that about 68% of people who drink coffee do so with caloric add-ins—typically sugar, cream or cream substitute, half and half, or whole or low-fat milk.
+The researchers found that about 68% of people who drink coffee do so with caloric add-ins—typically sugar, cream or cream substitute, half and half, or whole or low-fat milk.
 These mix-ins added an average of 74 calories over a 24-hour period to the coffee drinkers’ diets.

 Like your coffee or tea on the sweeter side?
 Try these tips to add some sweetness without sugar or calories:

-- Add a dash of cinnamon.
 Try this with your black coffee for a touch of sweet flavor with no added sugar and very few calories.

-- Choose a naturally sweet-tasting tea.
 Many herbal and fruit-flavored teas, such as raspberry and hibiscus, are on the naturally sweet side—yet don’t contain added sugars.

-- Stir in vanilla extract.
 A drop or two an add a naturally sweet flavor to your coffee or tea.

-This blog post was updated in May 2020.
+This blog post was updated in September 2020.
 A version of this content originally appeared on WeightWatchers.com.

 Find this post helpful?
 At no additional cost to you, support the maintenance of running this site by using my Amazon affiliate links to shop.
-Thank you!
+This blog post may contain affiliate you!